 When Repair Is Best

-More often than not, furnace problems can be easily identified and repaired by a NATE-certified, HVAC professional.
+More often than not, furnace problems can be easily identified and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — it stands a very good chance that any issues it experiences can be solved through repair.
 On top of that, if your furnace is still heating your Pierre area home efficiently (your HVAC professional can help you verify this), then it is still probable that you will repair it.
 Commonly, as long as you are not seeing a trending increase in your heating bills with constant usage and your home is not having issues with uneven heating, your furnace is deemed operationally sound.
 Our recommendation regarding furnace repairs is that as long as the repairs you must get are less than one-third of the expense of a new heating system and your furnace is in the first half of its predicted lifetime, repair is likely your best option.
 Remember that even if you are experiencing a drop in heating efficiency, there are other paths you can explore before considering replacing your furnace.
 Talk to your HVAC technician about upgrading your thermostat or checking the integrity of your Pierre home’s ductwork to see if he thinks these HVAC products could improve the efficiency of your furnace.
 Talk to Peitz Service Experts about scheduling regular furnace maintenance, which will ensure your furnace is in top condition and help you avoid further repairs or drops in efficiency.